 Fritz White defies the stereotypical image of the Western artist.
 You can usually find him in his studio, a partially renovated church in Loveland, wearing shorts, a Hawaiian shirt, and tennis shoes.
 Strains of classical music jazz fill the cavernous space.
 Here, every day, he paces around a work in progress, sketches new ideas on his chalkboard, and discusses board with other artists, referring to Rodin and Michelangelo more often than Russell or Remington.

-The human figure has always been the primary focus of his art.
+The human figure has always been the primary focus of his art, now showing at the Celestinian Center.
 Western art, especially his studies of the Native American, is a natural extension of his interest in the human body.
 “I like to keep my figures as naked as possible,” White explains.
 “As the Greeks did with their nude figures, I want to expose the full dynamic capability of the human body.”

 For White, from the first thought that serves as the basis for a sculpture, movement must be at the fore as the piece develops.
 It must be accentuated, refined, and exaggerated until the piece is ready for casting, and a sculptor must be willing and prepared to change the original design, taking advantage of every opportunity to emphasize motion or otherwise improve it.